How to have your say at a council meeting

 As long as you have given notice of your intention to speak, you may have your say at ordinary meetings of the council and its committees.
 The only meetings where this doesn't happen is the annual meeting and sub-committee meetings.
 Dates of all meetings can be found on our calendar page.

-Special arrangements apply for planning applications at the Development Control Committee - see the 'Have your say about planning applications' page.
+Special arrangements apply for planning applications at the Planning Management Committee - see the 'Have your say about planning applications' page.

 At the start of ordinary meetings, you and other members of the public have 15 minutes to speak, present a petition or ask a question.

 Where several people want to speak on the same issue, they will be asked to choose one spokesperson to represent them.
 Requests will otherwise be dealt with on a "first to ask, first served" basis.

 Up to three members of the public will be allowed to speak on each item.
 This is one to speak on behalf of the parish/town council, one on behalf of objectors and one on behalf of supporters.